-Sensex provisionally ends 114 points lower with 23 components in the red.
+Sensex ends down 148.39 points with 16 components in the red

 Proper foreign exchange risk management and hedging currency risk is essential when trading forex.
 Highly leveraged forex trading can lead to exponentially large gains or exponentially large losses.
 We want our clients to be successful and we have taken the time to make as much forex information available online as possible including foreign exchange risk management.
 Proper currency risk management starts with a general understanding of the :